 • At least 2 years of case management experience or similar experience involving working closely with participants and determining eligibility.

-• Ability to hold a caseload of Veteran households that are of high acuity while maintaining effective case management abilities.
+• Ability to hold a high acuity caseload of Veteran households while maintaining effective case management abilities.

 • Ability to interact effectively with a variety of individuals and groups from varying educational, ethnic and socioeconomic backgrounds to include listening, sensitivity to the other's feelings, needs, point of view, tact and courtesy in expressing opinions or ideas.